opnfv/opnfvdocs/docs/testing/ecosystem/overview.rst

 Introduction
 ============

-Testing is one of the key activities in OPNFV, including component level testing, system testing, automated deployment validation and performance characteristics or stress testing.
+Testing is one of the key activities in OPNFV and includes unit, feature, component, system level testing for development, automated deployment, performance characterization or stress testing.

-Some projects are fully dedicated to testing, they provide frameworks or tooling.
+Test projects are dedicated to provide frameworks, tooling and test-cases catagorized as functional, performance or compliance testing.
+Test projects fulfill different roles such as verifying VIM functionality, benchmarking components and platforms or analysis of measured KPIs for the scenarios released in OPNFV.

-The feature projects also include their own test suites. he test projects fulfill different roles (such as functional checks, performance measurement, platform and component benchmarks, and analysis) on the scenarios released in OPNFV.
+Feature projects also provide their own test suites that either run independently or within a test project.

-This document will detail the OPNFV testing ecosystem, describe the commons used by the projects and provide the links to project specific documentation.
+This document details the OPNFV testing ecosystem, describes test commonality used by the projects and provides links to project specific documentation.

 OPNFV testing ecosystem